Kerizer/fastlane-plugin-properties/README.md

 ## About properties

 Adds 2 actions to fastlane to read and update properties files.
+Adds 2 actions to read/write the whole properties file.
 Adds 2 more actions to increase versionCode and versionName fast.

 ## Example